daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 Select the repository URL of the project you want to configure from your GitHub.

-In my case I've selected [pyhton-dev-env](https://github.com/Kiran1689/python-dev-env) repository from my GitHub account for configuration.
+In my case, I've selected [pyhton-dev-env](https://github.com/Kiran1689/python-dev-env) repository from my GitHub account for configuration.

 ![Repository](./assets/20241212_Prebuilds_in_Daytona_img3.png)